ZXShady/proposals/alternative_free_function_call_syntax.md

     this is all good, until `std::string_view` itself gets a member named `starts_with` which takes a `const char*` that instead will be chosen.

-    This is fine since both of the functions do the same thing in this case but what if they don't? you will get silent breakage and class writers can't gurantee what their api provides, and this is why this paper chosed an explicit syntax for that, it avoids all the issues and keeps the class interface stable and visually seperate from extensions.

-    An API can provide a gurantee that all accesses of its const member functions are thread-safe, extension methods would break that as both `x.ext()` and `x.mem()` look the same, while this proposal provides explicit intent `x.Utils::ext()` is clear that it is not part of the official api and therefore the gurantee does not have to necessarily appy.
+    This is fine since both of the functions do the same thing in this case but what if they don't? you will get silent breakage and class writers can't gurantee what their api provides, and this is why this paper chosed an explicit syntax, it avoids the issues with implicit lookup and keeps the class interface stable and visually seperate from extensions because for example an API can provide a gurantee that all accesses of its const member functions are thread-safe, extension methods would break that as both `x.ext()` and `x.mem()` look the same, while this proposal provides explicit intent `x.Utils::ext()` is clear that it is not part of the official API and therefore the gurantee does not have to necessarily appy.

 3. Overloading operators like `std::ranges`'s `operator|`
    *It works* but it is a workaround, and it results in bad debug codegen and worsens compile times that are already bad and requires weird functors to be used and it does not allow usage of other free functions you did not write.